zixianwang2022/Megatron-LM/tasks/odqa_cgap/README.md

 `mkdir DATASET_FOLDER`
 Put the downloaded prompt file under corresponding directory as:
 `${DATASET_FOLDER}/NQ/train.json` and `${DATASET_FOLDER}/TQA/train.json`

-You also need to provide the file path to save the prompt data embeddings, so that the retriever will load the embeddings directly next time for faster retrieval.
+You also need to provide the file to save the prompt data embeddings, so that the retriever will load the embeddings directly next time for faster retrieval.

 ### Call the API via Python COMMAND
 `sh api_cgap.sh`